GishB/DirectionalDrillingChangePointDetection/README.md

 1. Docker images to reproduce examples.
 2. CPD significant checker based on queue distance algorithm and statistical information for each subsequcnes.
 3. Hybrid model based on master thesis.
-4. Some more optimization hyperparameters algorithms.
+4. Some more optimization hyperparameters algorithms (ClaSP on the way up)
 5. default notebook examples for each model.
 6. FastAPI service for end-to-end use in container.
-7. Advanced change point detection models based on
+7. Advanced change point detection models based on Transformers (something like AnomalyBERT)
-8. More tests.
+8. More tests to check lib API.
+9. Comparable results over different models for large syth data (over 1.5 files 20 GB size)

 [//]: # (Here you find notebooks with Change Point Detection methods in Petroleum Data.
 Mainly I focus to experiment with Fedot.Industrial library.)